-Public transport in Sweden is safe, clean and efficient.
-It is extremely punctual, making travelling around the country a breeze for any expat, even if they do not have a car.
+Public transport in Sweden is safe, clean and efficient, but can be quite expensive, particularly in Stockholm.
+That said, it's extremely punctual, making travelling around the country a breeze for any expat, even if they do not have a car.

-For those who do have a car, Sweden boasts an excellent road network and safe driving conditions.
+For those who do own a car, Sweden boasts an excellent road network and safe driving conditions.

 Public transport in Sweden

-Public transport in Sweden is well-organised and subsidised by the government, although it can still be expensive compared with some other countries.
+Public transport in Sweden is well organised and subsidised by the government, although it can still be expensive compared to some other countries.

 Commuters use a system where one ticket is valid on both buses and trains.
 Public transportation in Sweden is nearly always on time and expats can use online journey planners to help them plan their trip.
 Journey planners advise users about the best and fastest combination of modes of transport to reach their destination, as well as calculate changeovers and waiting times.